Jun 2, 2025

 Tools for Analyzing Data and Optimizing Energy and Water Use:

-Implementation of Digital Twins in Hospitality and Tourism
+Implementing Digital Twins in Hospitality and Tourism

 Some examples of hotels already using digital twins include:

-20% increase in customer satisfaction.
+A 20% increase in customer satisfaction.

-15% reduction in energy consumption.
+A 15% reduction in energy consumption.

 Would you like to achieve similar results in your establishment?